jvoisin/snuffleupagus/doc/source/encryption.rst

   If the simulation mode isn’t specified in the configuration, snuffleupagus will drop any request that it was unable to decrypt.

-Since PHP doesn't handle session cookie and non-session cookie in the same way, thus we are providing two different options:
+Since PHP doesn't handle session cookie and non-session cookie in the same way, thus we are providing two different ways.

- * For the session cookie, the encryption happens server-side: The cookie's value isn't encrypted, only the session content is.
- * For the non-session cookie, the value is encrypted.

 Session cookie
 ..............

+For the session cookie, the encryption happens server-side: Nothing is encrypted in the cookie: neither the cookie's name (usually ``PHPSESSID``) nor its content (the session's name).
+What is in fact encrypted, is the session's content, on the server (usually stored in ``/tmp/sess_<XXXX>`` files).

 :ref:`Session encryption <cookie-encryption-feature>`, disabled by default, will activate transparent session encryption.
 It can either be ``enabled`` or ``disabled`` and can be used in ``simulation`` mode.